-Obstetric anesthesia (one month in the CA-1 year at Mount Sinai Hospital, one month in the CA-2 year at Elmhurst Hospital).
+Obstetric anesthesia (three months in years CA-1, CA-2, and CA-3).
 At Mount Sinai, you have the opportunity to become fluent in neuraxial anesthesia and perioperative management of the parturient.
 Since the busy OR is also an academic center, we often see women with complex comorbidities presenting for childbirth.
-The second obstetrics month is at Elmhurst Hospital, a public hospital in a diverse neighborhood in Queens that offers exposure to a culturally different patient population.

 Liver transplant anesthesia (one month in the CA-2 year).
 Mount Sinai is a busy liver transplantation center, performing more than 125 transplants (adult and pediatric) annually.
 During this rotation, you participate in a special simulator curriculum, and become proficient in major vascular access and perioperative transfusion medicine, as well as being introduced to intra-operative transesophageal echocardiography (TEE) and viscoelastic coagulation monitoring.
 You may also participate in major abdominal surgery cases such as liver resections, Whipple procedures, and adrenalectomies.